 FYS: American Indian Philosophy AS.001.245 (01)

-More than 500 federally recognized Native tribes and many more who are not federally recognized live within the borders of the United States.
+More than 500 federally-recognized Native tribes and many more who are not federally recognized live within the borders of the United States.
 Each of these communities has its own history, identity, traditions, relationship to the land, and story of survivance.
-This First Year Seminar will examine the philosophical views of some of these American Indian communities as they relate to topics like truth, knowledge, identity and the self, causation, and ethics.
-We will compare these Indigenous approaches with one another and with Euro-American approaches.
-We will also explore contemporary American Indian thought as it relates to colonialism and anti-colonialism, land, futurity, sovereignty, and resistance.
+This First-Year Seminar examines the views of Indigenous communities on topics such as truth, knowledge, identity and the self, causation, and ethics.
+It also investigates contemporary American Indian thought as it relates to colonialism and anti-colonialism, land, futurity, sovereignty, and resistance.
+Students will hear from guest lecturers working at the forefront of the discipline and enrich their learning through a trip to the Museum of the American Indian in Washington, DC.

 Instructor: Connolly, Patrick